 A wide range of elective courses is available with each program.
 When a student opts elective courses offered in his/her program it will be termed as DEC.

 Generic Elective Courses (GEC)

-When a student of a particular branch opts for a DEC or DCC being offered in other branches these electives will be termed as Generic elective (GEC) for him/her.
+When student of a particular branch opts for a DEC/DCCs being offered by other departments this elective will be termed as Generic elective (GEC) for him/her.